 If you’re looking for a more challenging ride, check out the routes along Essense Lake.
 These routes offer beautiful views of the city and surrounding countryside.

 Seville is one of the most popular destinations in Spain for cyclists.
 For a city its size, this town has an imposing bicycle infrastructure.
 There are plenty of protected bike lanes and paths throughout the city, and motorists are generally aware and respectful of cyclists.
 The city is also home to many cyclists who use their bikes for transportation and recreation.

-Seville was the world’s leader in this category for a long time, and for a good reason.
-They were one of the first to introduce dual-lane bike tracks along city streets.
+Seville was the world’s leader in this category for a long time and for a good reason.
+They were among the first to introduce dual-lane bike tracks along city streets.

 Seville is an excellent city for cyclists of all levels-beginners and professionals.
-For more challenging rides, check out the routes that take you through the beautiful countryside outside the town.
+Check out the routes that take you through the beautiful countryside outside the town for more challenging rides.